-- The number of accommodation apartments has increased, with the total number of apartments across the site in the order of 250 (in addition to hotel accommodation). - Public access is maintained at key points through the site to the waterfront reserve. - Public access is maintained to the southern end of the site above Bluff Point. - The proposal will have a mix of short stay and permanent accommodation as per the approved concept plan.
+- The number of accommodation apartments has increased, with the total number of apartments across the site in the order of 220-250 (in addition to hotel accommodation).
+Combined, a maximum of 315 accommodations are proposed, consisting of hotel rooms, serviced apartments and dual use tourist/residential apartments, with up to a maximum of 50% able to be for residential use. - Public access is maintained at key points through the site to the waterfront reserve. - Public access is maintained to the southern end of the site above Bluff Point. - The proposal will have a mix of short stay and permanent accommodation as per the approved concept plan.
 However, designated short stay accommodation will be sited close to the hospitality uses and the dual-use short stay/ permanent accommodation sited primarily further down to the south of the site. - Display suites will be provided on site.